terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 These files are:

-* The outer :file:`my_package` root directory is a container for your app.
+* The outer :file:`my_armi_project` root directory is a container for your app.
 The name does not matter to ARMI; you can rename it to anything.

 * The inner :file:`myapp` directory is the actual Python package for your app.
 Its name is the Python package name you will use to import anything inside (e.g. ``myapp.plugins``).

 * :file:`myapp/__init__.py` tells Python that this directory is a Python package and registers the application with the ARMI framework.

 * :file:`myapp/__main__.py` provides one or more entry points for users of your app (including you!) to start running it.

 * :file:`myapp/app.py` contains the actual app registration code that will be called by :file:`__init__.py`.
 This can be named anything as long as it is consistent with the